 Product recall is a risk for many businesses.
 And while the product or the reason behind the recall may differ, the consequences for a company or investor can be similar.

+For instance, food and drink manufacturers and distributors are at risk of both accidental and malicious product tampering.
 As well as contaminated products, there is also a danger of items being mislabelled due to human error or faulty machinery.

 UK-based popcorn maker Thomas Tucker went into administration amid “significant losses” caused by a product recall in September 2019.3